In this article, you will learn:

 Using Raw Materials to Manufacture Goods

 Each production unit undertakes the process of making a raw material into a finished product.
 That is, it goes in for using raw materials to manufacture goods.
-Thus, raw materials are the primary inputs that your business makes use of to manufacture finished products.
+Raw materials are the primary inputs that your business makes use of to manufacture finished products.
 You either extract these materials from minerals, manufacture them on-site, or buy from suppliers.

-Further, you decide on the method using which the raw materials would be processed once such materials are selected.
+You decide on the method using which the raw materials would be processed once such materials are selected.

-Thus, you need to determine the manufacturing process of making raw material into a finished product.
+So, you need to determine the manufacturing process of making raw material into a finished product.
 In other words, it is the changing of raw materials into some significant products using various tools, labor, machinery, etc.

-Thus, businesses across the world add value by refining and processing the raw material into something more useful.
+Businesses across the world add value by refining and processing the raw material into something more useful.
 This increase in value enhances the price of the finished good and makes manufacturing activity profitable for the businesses.

 However, with time, the process of using raw materials to manufacture goods has changed.
 On one hand are the conventional processes where finished goods are produced by hand.